MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al550.md

 # Compiler Warning (Future Error) AL550
 Groups defined in the action area '{0}' should only contain actions.

+## Description
+Groups defined in an action area should only contain actions.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also